 Paul K. Graham, CG, AG, is a professional genealogist specializing in genealogical problem solving among Southern families.
 He works as a Genealogist and Case Manager at ProGenealogists, a division of Ancestry.com.
-He is the recipient of the ASG Scholar Award for 2012, and he won the National Genealogical Society’s Award for Excellence: Genealogical Methods and Sources the same year.
+His work has been recognized with multiple awards, including first place in the National Genealogical Society’s Family History Writing Contest in 2013, the ASG Scholar Award for 2012, and the NGS Award for Excellence: Genealogical Methods and Sources, also in 2012.

 Paul is the author of multiple books related to Georgia genealogical research, most notably Georgia Land Lottery Research and Research in Georgia (part of the National Genealogical Society’s “Research in the States” series).
 His articles have appeared in the National Genealogical Society Quarterly, the Georgia Historical Quarterly, and the Georgia Genealogical Society Quarterly.
 In December 2005, the Georgia Genealogical Society presenting Paul an award for “Outstanding Contribution to the Field of Genealogy” for his 1805 land lottery publications.